 The Bernardisaal is a state room with a lot of stucco work on the ceiling and walls as well as frescoes and paintings.
 Here the mundane component of the baroque age is reflected – the typical Baroque imperial hall was meant to glorify the sovereign.

 All these elements together constitute an exceptional setting for the European Heritage Training Course, where the participants will be able to learn and inspire themselves in the beautiful examples of artistic expression from the centuries of religious splendor in Austria.

 The Training Course

-During the European Heritage Training Course the participants will familiarize with all steps of the restoration process of historic windows – from the documentation over wood works, glass works and coating.
+During the European Heritage Training Course the participants familiarised with all steps of the restoration process of historic windows – from the documentation over wood works, glass works and coating.

-The total inventory of windows of Schlierbach Monastery amounts to about 260 wooden windows and can basically be grouped into three categories:
+The total inventory of windows of Schlierbach Monastery amounts to about 260 wooden windows which can basically be grouped into three categories:

 The oldest windows can be found along the corridor facing the inner courtyard.
 These windows are single-shell windows with two casements – which can be opened – each and a fanlight above.
 Their formats are 115 x 160 cm and 130 x 190 cm respectively.
 Mostly these wooden windows still contain mouth-blown, colourless sheet glass, which was inserted into the outer fold and fixed all around.
 In some of the fanlights there is still high-quality hexagonal lead glazing made from cut colourless bullion point sheet.

 To a second category belong wooden windows which were glazed with insulating glass.
 These windows including the glazing were renovated between 1970 and 1980.
 The formats are also between 115 x 160 cm and 130 x 190 cm.
 The insulating glass was secured with glazing beads and sealed with silicone.

 The third category is represented by composite windows with wooden frames of similar dimensions which were produced between 1970 and 1980.
 Their glazing consists of colourless drawn sheet glass or rather float glass.